Table of contents:

 Remove the old needle

-- Use a screwdriver to loosen the needle locking screw .
+- Use a screwdriver to loosen the needle clamp screw .
 It is not necessary to remove it completely.

-- Gently pull the needle down to remove it from its holder.
+- Gently pull the needle downwards to remove it from its holder.

-Tip: Always keep a spare needle handy so you don't interrupt your project.
+Tip: Always keep a spare needle within reach to avoid interrupting your project.

 Insert the new needle